 A diet high in processed foods, sugar, and unhealthy fats can lead to physical health problems like obesity and diabetes.
 These conditions are linked to an increased risk of mental health issues like depression and anxiety.
 Conversely, a balanced diet with plenty of fruits, vegetables, and lean proteins can improve physical and mental health outcomes.

 Good nutrition is essential for mental health.
-Eating a balanced diet that includes plenty of fruits, vegetables, whole grains, and lean proteins can help to boost your teen’s mood and energy levels.
-It can also help to reduce stress and anxiety.
-Eating a healthy diet can also help to improve concentration and focus, which can be especially beneficial for teens who are struggling with schoolwork.
+Eating a balanced diet that includes plenty of fruits, vegetables, whole grains, and lean proteins can help boost your teen’s mood and energy levels.
+It can also help reduce stress and anxiety.
+Eating a healthy diet can also improve concentration and focus, which can be especially beneficial for teens who are struggling with schoolwork.

-In addition to eating a balanced diet, it’s important to make sure that your teen is getting enough of the essential vitamins and minerals that are important for mental health.
-Vitamin B12, for example, is important for brain health and can help to reduce symptoms of depression and anxiety.
-Omega-3 fatty acids are also important for mental health and can help to reduce inflammation in the brain.
+In addition to eating a balanced diet, it’s important to ensure that your teen is getting enough of the essential vitamins and minerals that are important for mental health.
+Vitamin B12, for example, is important for brain health and can help reduce symptoms of depression and anxiety.
+Omega-3 fatty acids are also important for mental health and can help reduce inflammation in the brain.

 Finally, it’s important to make sure that your teen is getting enough sleep.
 Sleep is essential for mental health and can help to reduce stress and improve mood.
 The teenage years are a time of significant changes in sleep patterns, and poor sleep can lead to physical health problems like obesity and diabetes, as well as mental health issues like depression and anxiety.
 Make sure that your teen is getting at least 8 hours of sleep each night.

-By ensuring that your teen is getting the proper nutrition and enough sleep, you can help to support their mental well-being.
-Eating a balanced diet and getting enough of the essential vitamins and minerals can help to boost mood and reduce stress.
-And getting enough sleep can help to improve concentration and focus.
+By ensuring that your teen gets the proper nutrition and enough sleep, you can help support their mental well-being.
+Eating a balanced diet and getting enough of the essential vitamins and minerals can help boost mood and reduce stress.
+Getting enough sleep can also help improve concentration and focus.
 With the right nutrition and enough sleep, your teen can be on their way to better mental health.

 The Connection between Physical and Mental Health in Youth